bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-Now I'm setting up the click handling behavior.
-Whenever a user clicks on the button that will evaluate an expression named <b>clickHandler</b>, I now need to define this clickHandler and I'll set it as a function expression, meaning I will use the const variable keyword and name it
+<p>Now I'm setting up the click handling behavior.
+Whenever a user clicks
+on the button that will evaluate an expression named <b>clickHandler</b>, I now need to define this clickHandler and I'll set it as a function expression, meaning I will use the const variable keyword and name it